tgblackburn/ptarmigan/docs/input_guide/laser.md

 * `polarization`: the polarization of the carrier wave, either `linear` or `circular`.
 In LP, the default is that the electric field is parallel to the `x` axis.
 Change this by specifying `linear || x`, `linear || y` or `linear @ angle`, where the `angle` is defined with respect to the `x` axis.
+In CP, the default handedness is *left*, i.e. the electric field rotates clockwise around the direction of propagation.

 ### Transverse profile